Is Urban Farming Profitable in India? Real ₹ Numbers After 14 Months (2026)

 Test Location & Space

-See how I tested 5 different balcony layouts and why this one won
+See how I tested 5 different balcony layouts and why the Perimeter Maximizer won.

 What I Tracked